Battle of Remagen: Germans blow up the approach

-Captain Karl Friesenhahn was the technical or bridge commander and in charge of the demolition charges.
-Captain Willi Bratge had requested 600 kg of military explosives, but at 11:00 am on 7 March he received only half the amount requested, 300 kg.
+Capt.
+Karl Friesenhahn was the technical or bridge commander and in charge of the demolition charges.
+Captain Willi Bratge had requested 600 kg of military explosives, but at 11 a.m. on 7 March he received only half the amount requested.300 kg.
 Worse, he found he had been sent "Donarit", a much weaker ammonium nitrate-based industrial explosive used in mining.
 With no other option, he placed all 300 kg on the southeastern pier of the bridge.
-At 2:00 pm, as the first elements of the U.S. forces came close to the western approach, he detonated a charge under the stone archway that connected the approach embankment with the bridge, blowing a 9.1 m crater in the road bed, hoping it would slow down tanks and infantry.
+At 2 p.m., as the first elements of the U.S. forces came close to the western approach, he detonated a charge under the stone archway that connected the approach embankment with the bridge, blowing a 9.1 m crater in the road bed, hoping it would slow down tanks and infantry.
 Scheller and Bratge entered the railroad tunnel where the electric switch controlling the detonators was located.
 Friesenhahn followed them, but before he could get to the tunnel, the concussion from an exploding shell knocked him unconscious.
 He regained his senses 15 minutes later and continued towards the tunnel.
 Bratge yelled at Friesenhahn to blow up the bridge.
-Friesenhahn replied they had to get the order in writing from Scheller, who was at the other end of the 1200 ft tunnel that curved at almost 90° under Erpeler Ley.
+Friesenhahn replied they had to get the order in writing from Scheller, who was at the other end of the 1200 ft tunnel that curved at almost 90 degrees under Erpeler Ley.
 Bratge ran to find Scheller, got the order in writing, and when he returned to tell Friesenhahn to detonate the charges, Friesenhahn in turn required Bratge to give him the order in writing.